Higher-rank instantons sheaves on Fano threefolds: Generalities

 \end{proof}

-The Serre correspondence is particularly effective to construct instanton bundles of low charges, in particular those having minimal charge (meaning the minimal one allowed by the constraints in \ref{def:instanton}), or having charge slightly bigger then the minimal one.

-In the upcoming sections we will describe in detail the behaviour of the $\mu-$stable rank 2 instantons having the lowest possible charge.
+The Serre correspondence is particularly effective to construct instanton bundles of low charges, in particular those having minimal charge (meaning the minimal one allowed by the constraints in \ref{def:instanton}), or having charge slightly greater than the minimal one.
+In the upcoming sections we will describe in detail the behaviour of the slope-stable rank-2 instantons having the lowest possible charge.
 We will see that these bundles are actually 't Hooft instantons and for each value of $i_X$ we will also describe the corresponding curves on $X$.